Top 10 FAQ

 On school days, our children wake up at about 6:00am and eat breakfast around 6:30am before heading off to school at 7:25.
 The children get home from school between 2:45pm and 3:30pm.
 Once they get home from school, they have a snack waiting for them that was prepared by their houseparents.
 After their snack, they begin working on any homework the have.
 From the time they finish their homework until about 5:30, they have free time.
 Around 5:30, they have dinner and usually a devotion, if they did not do one during breakfast.
 After dinner, those that have night time chores complete them.
 The children then have free time until the youngest kids in the cottage start going to sleep, at about 7:30pm.

 The houseparent couples in each cottage are responsible for preparing and cooking the meals for the children in their home.
 As often as possible, the children participate in preparing the meals alongside their houseparents.

 All houseparents work full-time for Homes of Hope for Children and hold no other outside jobs.
 On weekday mornings after the kids are dropped off at school, housedads head to the shop for three hours to do work around campus (i.e., mowing, grocery shopping, repairs, maintenance).
 Housemoms stay home with any younger kids that are not in school, along with taking children to appointments and keeping up with the daily housework.

-They attend First Baptist Church Purvis, which is only a 10 minute drive away.
-At church, they participate in Sunday school, Awana’s, Cubbies, kid’s choir, GA’s (Girls in Action) and RA’s (Royal Ambassadors).
+They attend local community churches.
+At church, they participate in activities such as Sunday school, Awana’s, Cubbies, kid’s choir, GA’s (Girls in Action) and RA’s (Royal Ambassadors).

-All of the children on our campus attend Purvis Public schools.
+The children on our campus attend local schools off-campus.

 The opportunity for parents to continue to have a relationship with their children is there.
 However, most of our kids have little to no contact with either of their parents.